erniamor/packager/README.md

 # Packager

-> Packager is a minimalist JavaScript library that provide an exemple for NPM package.
+> Packager is a minimalist JavaScript library that provide an example for NPM package.

 * 💪 Immutable
 * 📦 No dependancies